fluxio/flux-sdk-js/docs/tutorial/Chapter-3.md

 ## <a id="reading-a-cell-value"></a>Reading a Cell Value

 You probably noticed that in the last section our beautiful cube remained, despite the allure of "Please select a cell" message with actual cells to select.
-Let’s make it happen -- we’re going to load a cube from Flux using the selected cell value.
+Let's make it happen - we're going to load a cube from Flux using the selected cell value.

 Add a few new functions in your helpers.js to get a cell, and the value contained by a cell: